Garmon: Caucasian

 The phændur or Ossetian accordion was based on the European accordion.
 It was designed for the features of Ossetian folk music, and was adopted by other musicians from other Caucasian peoples, becoming popular all over the Caucasus.

 Oriental accordion

 The oriental bayan (восточная выборная гармоника) was invented in 1936 in the Kazan musical factory, it has a right-hand piano keyboard but a little smaller, so in fact it imitates a piano accordion.
 In 1961 the Kazan revised it so that the left keyboard mirrored the right, though the left buttons are not rectangular but round, like in button accordions.
 This type is popular in the music of Azerbaijan, where it is known as the qarmon.
-It has been popularized in Turkey through the recordings of Nejat Özgür.
+It has been popularized in Azerbaijan by Aftandil Israfilov.
+It has been popularized in Turkey, too, through the recordings of Nejat Özgür.

 Georgia and Armenia

 The garmoni came to Georgia and Armenia from Europe, namely from Russia, in the 1830s, and immediately became popular among folk musicians.
 It is especially popular in Tusheti, where it is used as an accompanying instrument for vocals, and also as a solo instrument.
 The garmoni has two miniature variants, the buzika and the tsiko-tsiko.

 The buzika is widespread especially among the mountain inhabitants of Georgia, with its own distinct sound.
 It is considered a women's instrument, and often a bride was presented with a buzik at the time of her engagement.
 It was widely used for national holidays, festivals, and parties, and is associated mainly with song and dance melodies.
 It is also sometimes used for performing solo melodies, or in an ensemble with a doli (drum), daira, diplipito, and panduri.

 The tsiko-tsiko, came to Georgia and Armenia from Europe in the 1830s, and mainly accompanies dances.